 The fundamental principle of the American healthcare system is that health is a matter of individual responsibility and private insurance.

-In practice, then, there is no compulsory national system and a preponderance of private organizations (two-thirds of Americans under the age of 65 are covered by employment-related insurance).
+There is no compulsory national system and a preponderance of private organizations (two-thirds of Americans under 65 are covered by employment-related insurance).

 These two programs started in 1965 under the administration of Democrat L.B.
 Johnson.

 - Medicare is a federally funded and managed healthcare system for citizens over 65

 - Medicaid is a jointly funded system between the federal and state governments for low-income families and resources.

 Both Medicare and Medicaid are under the federal agency's responsibility (the Centers for Medicare and Medicaid Services -CMS).
 CMS directly manages Medicare and oversees Medicaid.